 Forward, the windshields are ventilated tempered glass, with windshield washers and two standard windshield wipers.

 Access to the cabin comes via three fiberglass stairs to port of the helm station.
 The flooring on the 300’s lower deck are teak and holly, and immediately to port upon entry is the boat’s galley.
 It has a microwave, glass electric top stove, refrigerator, Corian countertop, stainless steel sink, and trash drawer.
 Above is storage behind sliding cabinet doors.

 Midships Berth.
 Immediately to starboard off the access stairs, through a lowered entrance, is the aft double berth, which has netted storage on the far wall, as well as rod storage overhead.

 Opposite the galley on the starboard side is the 300’s enclosed head.
 It has a sink, shower, and lamp, with a VacuFlush marine head that has a 10-gallon (38 L) holding tank and pump-out.

 Dine or Sleep.
 Forward below deck is a dining space that can convert to a V-berth.
 The “C” shaped seating section wraps around a cherry wood table and has a backrest wrapping around the entire space.
 The table can be adjusted down to be level with the seating, allowing the addition of a filler cushion for conversion to a berth.

 Removal of the cushions in the seating section itself reveals storage cubbies below.

-Overhead are two reading lights, as well as three rod storage racks to each side, which flank the opening overhead latch that has both a screen and a shade depending on desired level of natural light and fresh air.
+Overhead are two reading lights, as well as four rod storage racks to each side, which flank the opening overhead latch that has both a screen and a shade depending on desired level of natural light and fresh air.

 The Marlin 300 is a walkaround cuddy cabin, and from an easy step-up in the cockpit you’re up onto the side-decks, with the 316 grade stainless steel guide rails extending all the way up to the foredeck.